 At the base of the climb is an old mill built into the cliff wall.
 This was used to produce wine without having to cart the grapes up and down the cliff.
-There’s lots of ancient buildings and unique constructions to notice while wondering down in the village.
+There are lots of ancient buildings and unique constructions to notice while wandering down in the village.

 Once you reach the village, there are lots of small winding paths to explore.
 You can check out some of the farms and old houses.
 Don’t be afraid to venture inside some of the farms and take a look.
 There is one house down by the coast that is available to rent for a group stay.
-Usually there aren’t many people down at the village and the area is mostly used for farming not for residents but you might bump into a person or two.
+Usually, there aren’t many people down in the village and the area is mostly used for farming, not for residents but you might bump into a person or two.
 The waterfalls and cliffs provide an incredible backdrop to the region.

 After exploring the village for an hour, we decided to make our way back up the trail the same way we had ventured down.
 The incline-up is a burner for the legs but it’s short so it’s not too tiring.
 We stopped off at Quinta do Furão for a coffee and chill session after our morning adventure.
 I hope you enjoyed this little guide to the Rocha do Navio hike and village.